opendata-mvcr/dashboard-indexer/README.md

 ### 2. Create docker containers

-Change settings in *docker-compose.yml* file.
+Optional ( You can change settings in *docker-compose.yml* file. )

 Then create images and start containers with command:

 	 docker-compose up -d --build

-## HTTPS
+## With authentication

 ### 1. Create .env file